 As shown in \cref{lem:NE-obedience}, when the recommendation $f(\theta)$ is a Nash equilibrium of the induced EDG $(\ell_1,\dots,\ell_n)$, then the EDIM $(f,u)$ is obedient.
-In other words, it in the best interest of each driver~$i$ to comply with the recommended eco-driving level by choosing $a_i\geq f_i(\theta)$ when other drivers choose $a_j= f_j(\theta)$ for all $j\in\mc N \setminus \{i\}$.
-Therefore, we explore the implementation of EDIM in Nash equilibrium through appropriately choosing the incentives.
+In other words, it is in the best interest of each driver~$i$ to comply with the recommended eco-driving level by choosing $a_i\geq f_i(\theta)$ when other drivers choose $a_j= f_j(\theta)$ for all $j\in\mc N \setminus \{i\}$.
+Therefore, we explore the implementation of EDIM in the Nash equilibrium by appropriately choosing the incentives.

 When the drivers truthfully report their types $\theta\in\Theta$, the mechanism $(f,u)$ given by \eqref{eq:mech} is well-posed and it implements the eco-driving recommendation function $f:\Theta\to A$ in Nash equilibrium.
 To be precise, subject to \cref{assume:convex-diff}, \cref{lem:NE-exists} proves the existence of a Nash equilibrium of the induced EDG $(\ell_1,\dots,\ell_n)$.
 Fix $u:\Theta\to U$ such that \eqref{eq:mech-bc} is satisfied.
 Define $A^*\subseteq A$ as